faramazza/faramazza/README.md

 - 👋 Hi, I’m @faramazza
-- 👀 I’m interested in animals, care for the environmen and technologies
+- 👀 I’m interested in animals, care for the environment and technologies
 - 🌱 I’m currently learning python, SQL and Data visualization tools
 - 📫 How to reach me:  www.linkedin.com/in/fara-mazza